GrantPedersen2/GrantPedersen2.github.io/ProjectImplementation/index.md

 # Preparing Environment: #
 ## Method 1.)
 Downloading and Using VM Box (latest version optional): ##

+<h2 color ='red'>Note make sure you have access to su or sudo on your machine some executions may need root privileges.</h2>

 ### Step 1.)
 Downloading Ubuntu 16.04.1 LTS (Xenial Xerus) Disk Image ###

 * Download <a href='http://old-releases.ubuntu.com/releases/xenial/ubuntu-16.04.1-desktop-amd64.iso'>Here</a>

 ### Step 2.)
 Setup VM Box and Mount/Install the Ubuntu Disk And Start VM ###

 * Additional Resource To Help Install: <a href='https://itsfoss.com/install-linux-in-virtualbox/'>Here</a>

 ### Step 3.)
 Open Terminal and Enter The Commands Below: ###